mamchecker/mamchecker/mamchecker/r/dj/en.rst

         { \tiny $\tan\alpha=\frac{\sin\alpha}{\cos\alpha}$\\$\sin^2\alpha+\cos^2\alpha=1$ };

-.. note:: One can scale this diagram to an actual rectangular triangles and completely
+.. admonition:: Similarity = affine mapping

-    determine it by knowing one sharp angle and one side.
+    One can scale this diagram to an actual rectangular triangle and completely determine it by knowing one sharp angle and one side.

 The graphs of the above **trigonometric functions** are as follows